11 Dec 2000

 There are many success stories on overseas companies achieving greater results, with reduced risks, when they enter the Chinese mainland with a Hong Kong company.
 In baseball terms, teaming up with Hong Kong is like bringing in the best hitter from another team to be your pinch hitter.

 Hong Kong has the experience and understanding of mainland markets to help you succeed.
 We have close ethnic, cultural and language ties with the mainland yet we are very different from any other mainland city.

 Everyone knows that the mainland is a complex market.
 Hong Kong provides the predictability, transparency, information and experience Japanese companies can tap into when operating on the mainland.
 Over 20 years our entrepreneurs have built a successful business model in the mainland and surely we can work with Japan's enterprises to achieve similar results for mutual benefit.

 We invite Japanese entrepreneurs to complement the strengths of our own entrepreneurs and to use Hong Kong as their global platform for business development and thus become part of Hong Kong's success story.
 I am positive that we can help each other catapult to the next level of economic dynamism.
 Remembering always that your success is Hong Kong's success.

 - New Mandatory Safety Standard Adopted for Children’s Folding Chairs and Stools

 - CAMBODIA: Raft of Incentives Looks to Woo Small Businesses into Tax Registration

 - Pressure Mounts on Trump Administration to Address Trade-Related Labour Violations

 - LAOS: Would-be Tourism Investors Wooed with Tax Exemptions and Freedom from Land Lease Fees

-- Source for quality suppliers and manufacturers of raw materials and chemicals on hktdc.com.
+- Source for quality suppliers and manufacturers of furniture on hktdc.com.